snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 Use a `POST` request to the schema service to publish new schemas to your repository.

-For example, let's say you own the `com.acme` prefix (the details regarding owning a vendor prefix will be covered in the [api authentication section](/blog/2014/08/20/iglu-server-0.2.0-released/#auth)) and you have a JSON schema defined as follows:
+For example, let's say you own the `com.acme` prefix (the details regarding owning a vendor prefix will be covered in the [API authentication section](/blog/2014/08/20/iglu-server-0.2.0-released/#auth)) and you have a JSON schema defined as follows:

 {% highlight json %}
 {